 L&D for casual employees: should gig workers get the same ‘extras’ as everyone else?

-As the gig economy continues to thrive, organisations are struggling to classify these casual employees and the training that’s offered to them.
-How much should we be investing in training gig workers?
+The gig economy has grown in recent years and, as we move forward in light of the pandemic, this kind of working agreement is likely to become more commonplace.
+Despite this, organisations are still struggling to classify these casual employees and the training that’s offered to them.
+So. how much should we be investing in training gig workers?

 Gig workers on the front line